-Yes, I know, you want sauce or salsa, so here you go although you might want to try natural chicken flavor:
+Yes, I know, you want sauce, dressing (ranch), or salsa, so here you go although you might want to try natural chicken flavor:

 Find a Chicken That Do Not Do Drugs and Knows How to Chill

-The chicken I have had in Japan is noticeably and distinctively better than what I have had here in the states although in Wisconsin, I have had some phenomenal chicken.
+The chicken I have had in Japan is noticeably and distinctively better than what I have had here in the states although, in Wisconsin, I have had some phenomenal chicken.
 I just do not know why and where to track down that type of chicken, so I am going to have to do some major digging.
 I will tell you that cutting into the breast, it has almost no grain.
-It looks like tofu, and something oozed out when I sliced.
+It looks like tofu, and something oozed out when I sliced through it.
 It was pure golden juicy chicken goodness (my friend’s mom tired of me talking about the chicken).

 When asked about deciphering labels (natural, free-range, hormone free, etc.): “However, the range of possibilities is broad, and the various distinctions can be “bastardized,” says Ariane Daguin, founder of D’Artagnan, a high-end meat company.”– Ariane Daguin, via Reuters “Is Organic Woth the Price”

 The Reuters article by Mitch Lipka and crew is so worth the read, and if you do not read it, you are missing out because it just elevated my image of D’Artagnan (who by the way has their own article “Why Free Range & Organic Chicken.”
-It also sums up that the differences between organic and
+It also sums up the differences between organic and conventional factory chickens.

 - D’Artagnan (www.dartagnan.com) – “Organic free-range chicken, raised humanely, with no antibiotics, hormones, or arsenicals.
 Our farmers give the chickens non-GMO, organic feed, spring water, access to the outdoors and plenty of indoor space to express natural behaviors.
 Savor the buttery taste and texture of our delicious, award-winning chicken — the first chicken on the market ever to be certified by the USDA as free-range organic.”